-- The SFT Privacy Policy is located on the website and information is also provided to patients in the Patient Information Brochure.
-Patients can request a written copy of the SFT Privacy Policy or it can be printed from the website. - The Centre collects personal information that is necessary to provide an effective service focused on optimum patient outcomes to plan appropriate treatment and care for the individual. - The information is collected from the individual and/or carer, relative, medical practitioner and other allied health providers. - Security safeguards are in place in the SFT to protect health information.
-Such safeguards include care of individual information whilst that individual is receiving treatment and on discharge from the Centre.
-Comprehensive policies and procedures, in relation to the management of clinical records in accordance with Australian and National Standards, are in place to guide our staff. - Periodic reviews and audits are undertaken to monitor compliance in standards. - Personal information may be discussed where legally required, eg: submission of data to the NSW Ministry of Health or Commonwealth Health Department. - Additional use of information, if consent is obtained from the individual, includes: informing the next of kin of treatment outcomes, to obtain consent for necessary treatment when the individual is unable to provide such consent.
+- Our Privacy Policy is located on the website and information is also provided to patients in the Patient Information Brochure.
+Patients can request a written copy of our Privacy Policy or it can be printed from the website. - We collect personal information that is necessary to provide an effective service focused on optimum patient outcomes to plan appropriate treatment and care for the individual. - The information is collected from the individual and/or carer, relative, medical practitioner and other allied health providers. - Security safeguards are in place to protect your health information.
+Such safeguards include care of individual information whilst that individual is receiving treatment and on discharge.
+Comprehensive policies and procedures, in relation to the management of clinical records in accordance with Australian and National Standards, are in place to guide our staff - Periodic reviews and audits are undertaken to monitor compliance in standards. - Personal information may be discussed where legally required, eg: submission of data to the NSW Ministry of Health or Commonwealth Health Department. - Additional use of information, if consent is obtained from the individual, includes: informing the next of kin of treatment outcomes, to obtain consent

-- Personal information about our patients will assist in the development of service delivery and planning of the Centre, undertaking of quality activities, research and development projects or for education purposes. - The Centre will take reasonable steps to ensure that the information collected, used or disclosed is accurate, complete and up to date.
-At all times, the SFT will respect and protect the privacy and confidentiality of personal information.
+- for necessary treatment when the individual is unable to provide such consent. - Personal information about our patients will assist in the development of our services, undertaking of quality activities, research and development projects or for education purposes. - We will take reasonable steps to ensure that the information collected, used or disclosed is accurate, complete and up to date.
+At all times, we will respect and protect the privacy and confidentiality of personal information.
 Each patient is able to access their personal information and upon request will be provided with a release of information consent form that is retained as a permanent part of the record, relevant to a particular admission. - Patients are able to contact the Clinical Services Manager if they wish to view or correct their personal information. - Patient consents include an opportunity for patients to identify persons to whom we can disclose personal information. - If you have a complaint about the handling of your personal information please write to the Clinical Services Manager.
 If it is not resolved contact the Office of the Australian Information Commissioner on 1300 363 992. - All patient records are confidentially stored in line with acceptable standards.